CNN

-(CNN) - A 17-year-old from Deerfield Beach, Florida, has died a week before he was due to join Georgia Tech's football team.
+(CNN) - The death of a promising 17-year-old athlete from Deerfield Beach, Florida, has been ruled a suicide, the medical examiner said Tuesday.

+Bryce Gowdy was struck and killed by a train on Monday, a week before he was due to join Georgia Tech's football team.

-Bryce Gowdy, who was a standout wide receiver on his high school football team, was transported to Broward Health North after a pedestrian accident involving a train, according to the Broward County Sheriff's office.
+A standout wide receiver on his high school football team, Gowdy was transported to Broward Health North after a pedestrian accident involving a train, according to the Broward County Sheriff's office.
 He died at the hospital.

-The Broward County Sheriff's Office did not have any other details on the incident and said the cause and manner of Gowdy's death would be determined by the medical examiner.
-CNN has reached out to the medical examiner's office.
+The Broward County Medical Examiner's office has ruled the manner of death as suicide, listing the cause as blunt force injuries.

-Gowdy finished classes at Deerfield Beach High School a semester early so he could start classes and join Georgia Tech's football team on January 6, the school said in a release.
+Gowdy finished classes at Deerfield Beach High School a semester early so he could start classes and join Georgia Tech's football team on January 6, the school said in a statement.

 "Our entire Georgia Tech football family is devastated by the news of Bryce's passing," Georgia Tech football head coach Geoff Collins said.
 "Bryce was an outstanding young man with a very bright future.
 He was a great friend to many, including many of our current and incoming team members."